-- The ask statement causes the turtles to execute move one at a time, and in randomized order: each time the ask statement is executed, the order in which turtles do move is randomly shuffled. - Some schedules are simple enough to be described by simply listing the model processes in plain words.
-Others, more complicated, would require the use of pseudo-code.
+- Some models rely on other kinds of scheduling, e.g., nonrandom execution order, asynchronous updating, discrete events, etc. - Some schedules are simple enough to be described by simply listing the model processes in plain words. - Others, more complicated, would require the use of pseudo-code.